ndjinga/SOLVERLAB/README.md

 - New preconditioners for implicit methods for two phase flows
 - The coupling of fluid models or multiphysics coupling (eg thermal hydraulics and neutronics or thermal hydraulics and solid thermics)

-The library is currently developed for linux distributions and is maintained on Ubuntu 16.04 LTS and 18.04 LTS, as well as on Fedora 24, 26, 28, 30 and 32.
+The library is currently maintained and distributed by the SALOME developpement team on various linux distributions (Ubuntu, CentOS, Fedora, Debian) and on Windows10.
+The corresponding binary files can be found  [here](https://www.salome-platform.org/downloads/current-version).

 Examples of use
 ---------------